hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-use-the-Cloudflare-worker-domain-on-Hiddify.md

 ---
-title: Cloudflare worker domain on HiddifyManager (Automated way)
+title: How to use Cloudflare worker domain on HiddifyManager (Automated way)
 ---

 <div dir="ltr" markdown="1">

-# How to use the Cloudflare worker domain on Hiddify
+# How to use Cloudflare worker domain on HiddifyManager (Automated way)
 Previously, in an [article](/manager/wiki/How-to-set-up-and-use-Cloudflare-workers), it was taught how to add Cloudflare workers to the panel.
 To make it easier to work in version 7, the worker domain was introduced as a separate domain.
 Follow this article till the end to get familiar with this domain.

 ## Add Cloudflare API token